CraftAcademy/atm_challenge_2021/README.md

 require './lib/atm'
 require './lib/person'
 require './lib/account'
-require 'date'

 #Initiate a person
-your_name = Person.new(name: 'name')
+your_name = Person.new(name: 'name', pin_code: <four digits>, account: :active)

 #Initiate an account
-your_name.create_account
+your_name.create_account(pin_code: <same as person's>, owner: your_name)

 #Initate the ATM
-Atm.new
+atm = Atm.new

 #Deposit
-your_name.deposit(amount)
+your_name.deposit(amount: <amount>)

 #Withdraw
-your_name.withdraw(amount)
+your_name.withdraw(amount: <amount>, atm: atm, pin_code <your pin code>)
 ```

 ## Updates/improvment plans:

-Create UI for this application
+* Create UI for this application

-Refactor code.
+* Refactor code.

-Tests are now at the state where we actually can replace instance doubles with class instances.
+* Tests are now at the state where we actually can replace instance doubles with class instances.

-Accounts 'balance' attribute should be moved from the spec file to the account.rb, so that account balance is accessible in IRB.
+* Accounts 'balance' attribute should be moved from the spec file to the account.rb, so that account balance is accessible in IRB.

-Person's account status should probably be :inactive when initialized, and receive :active when the account is created.
+* Person's account status should probably be :inactive when initialized, and receive :active when the account is created.
+Or, it should receive the specific account as it's 'account:' attribute.
+* 'Missing account status' error message should be 'missing account' - the implementation needs modification accordingly

-Licensed under MIT license
+<br> Licensed under MIT license